Review by Annabel

-Gil Coleman is browsing in a second-hand bookshop when he finds a letter tucked into a book he thought he might already own…
+Gil Coleman is browsing in a second-hand bookshop when he finds a letter tucked into a book he thought he may already own…

 Trembling, Gil had sat down beside the cup and turned the book sideways so he could open the note without removing it.
 One of his rules was that the things he found must never be taken from their original location. […] It was another letter, handwritten in black ink, and when he squinted he could read the date – 2nd July, 1991, 2.17 p.m. – and, under that, his own name.